 Clean hands are helping hands

 We will ensure that you have as little contact with others as possible throughout the airport.
 All amenities, facilities, shops, food and beverage outlets, seating areas and screens are regularly disinfected.
 There will be free hand sanitisers at your fingertips soon, in the unlikely event that you touch something.
 Feel free to clean your hands here.
-Then you can board the plane feeling fresh and clean.
+Then you can board the plane or reclaim your baggage feeling fresh and clean.

 Please carry your own hand sanitiser with you in your hand baggage.
 The capacity of the hand sanitiser container cannot exceed 100ml.